dotnet/arcade/Documentation/Mechanics/MSBuildTaskDependencyInjection.md

 ### Validating Dependency Injection Configuration

 To ensure that the service collection has been properly configured, you should include a test to validate the registration of the dependencies.
-The following is an example of that kind of test:
+This test uses a helper class that is provided in the `Microsoft.DotNet.Internal.DependencyInjection.Testing` project.

+The first parameter in `IsDependencyResolutionCoherent` attempts to configure the services in the Task to verify that the required services are configured correctly.
+The last parameter verifies that the top-level dependencies that are defined in `ExecuteTask`'s parameters are configured correctly.

 ```csharp
 [Fact]